coursephd/PostgreSQL/03ReportDetails.md

 | All_vis_box| Boxplot of total number Visits by ICD code and gender|
 | Hospital_duration| Boxplot of hospital duration by ICD and gender|

-5. Diff_Visit_Studyday_ByMedicine(NotCoded)
+5. Viz name: Diff_Visit_Studyday_ByMedicine(NotCoded)

 | Sheet name | Description |
 | --- | --- |
 | Sheet 1| These boxplots provide similar information to the "Diff_Visit_Studyday" visual.<br>- For same patient, find out if a prescribed medicine is reported more than once on different visits.
 If yes, then find out the difference between 2 consecutive occurences, use that "duration" in the boxplot.<br>- Display this difference as per visits for each prescribed medicine.<br>- Many prescribed medicines are not reported more than once for the same patient.<br><br>This analysis should provide a clinical view as well as operational view on follow-up visits for patients.|

-6. 01_Primary_madhumeha: This is an attempt to understand patients with primary diagnosis of madhumeha "M2.0", there are approximately 1400 patients in this subset.
+6. Viz name: 01_Primary_madhumeha: This is an attempt to understand patients with primary diagnosis of madhumeha "M2.0", there are approximately 1400 patients in this subset.

 | Sheet name | Description |
 | --- | --- |